Titus II Mar Thoma: Consecration

-After the great swearing – Coonan Cross Oath in 1653, it became necessary to appoint a bishop.
-For this purpose, a special chair was made and Mar Thoma I the first bishop of Malankara church was enthroned.
-This throne, used for the consecration of Mar Thoma I, is in the possession of the Malankara Mar Thoma Syrian Church and is kept at Tiruvalla, It has been used in the installation of every Mar Thoma Metropolitan, to this day, so that the continuity of the throne of Mar Thoma is ensured.
-This was the throne used for the consecration of Mar Thoma XVI, Titus II Mar Thoma Metropolitan.
+In 1896, the Representative Assembly of the church decided to consecrate Rev. P. J. Dethos as the successor of Titus I Mar Thoma.

-In 1896, the Representative Assembly of the church decided to consecrate Rev. P.J.
-Dethos as the successor of Titus I Mar Thoma.
-On 9 December 1896, Rev. P.J.
-Dethos was consecrated by Titus I Mar Thoma with the assistance of Geevarghese Mar Koorilose V (Karumamkuzhi Pulikkottil) Metropolitan of the Malabar Independent Syrian Church with the Episcopal title Thithoos Dwitheeyan Mar Thoma Metropolitan (Titus II Mar Thoma).
+On 9 December 1896, he was consecrated by Titus I Mar Thoma with the assistance of Geevarghese Mar Koorilose V (of Karumamkuzhi Pulikkottil family) Metropolitan of the Malabar Independent Syrian Church with the Episcopal title Thithoos Dwitheeyan Mar Thoma Metropolitan (Titus II Mar Thoma).
 It was held in Puthencavu palli, one of the biggest churches in Kerala at that time.

-As suffragan Metropolitan
+Suffragan Metropolitan

 He was given proper training and guidance by Titus I Mar Thoma.
 It was a period when the church was growing.
 This continued until the end of his life in 1944.
 For eleven years he was suffragan Metropolitan and was able to consecrate 33 new parishes.